bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

 Note this dataset is completed using the dependencies from ThinkStats2.

-To begin with, data was imported using Pandas into a Dataframe.
+The CSV file was imported into a Pandas DataFrame in Jupyter notebook.

 <div>
 <style scoped>